What is hyperautomation?

 - Transforming live agents to digital workers: Strengthen your workforce by deploying digital workers to collaborate with employees for increased productivity or extra assistance.
 These digital workers, built through hyperautomation tools, can also help consumers navigate knowledge bases, provide support services, and manage accounts.

 - Accelerating compound tasks: Hyperautomation pioneers a speedy pathway for digital transformation and increases automated tasks that were previously dependent on human insight and input.
-By streamlining several internal systems, hyperautomation makes visible the previously hidden interactions between functions, KPIs, and processes.
+By streamlining several internal systems, hyperautomation provides visibility into previously hidden interactions between functions, KPIs, and processes.

 In essence, hyperautomation mobilizes the power of organizations to connect employees, systems, and automation robots to collaborate for future business outcomes and goals.
 Read our whitepaper to learn more about aligning your business automation strategy to build a composable enterprise.